Windfisch/loopfisch/README.md

 My attempts in writing a audio and MIDI loop machine in Rust.

-This is in no way a ready or usable piece of software.
-In fact, it is little more than a evolving proof-of-concept right now, requiring some code cleanup in the long run.
+This is not yet a ready or usable piece of software.
+It is making progress, though.

-However, we can already talk about where we want to go:

 Features
 --------